-A new grading scheme for the Leaving Certificate 2017 is now in place as part of an overall package of reforms designed to support students in the transition from second-level to higher education.
+A new grading scheme for the Leaving Certificate 2017 is now in place.

-The new grading scheme applies to students who commenced Senior Cycle from September 2015 and who are sitting the Leaving Certificate examination from 2017 onwards.
-Full details of the changes are outlined below.
+The new grading scheme applies to students who commenced Senior Cycle from September 2015, and who are sitting the Leaving Certificate examination from 2017 forward.

 NEW GRADE LEVELS 2017